RaffaeleTranfaglia/Cult/README.md

 A webapp based on the paradigms that compose modern social networks and focussed on the cinematic art.

 ## Description
-The website provides for the managment of a collection of movies and user profiles.
+The website provides for the management of a collection of movies and user profiles.
 Users can be anonymous or registered.
 Registered users are contained in one of the following categories:
 "base", "business", "staff", "admin".
 Each category defines a set of permissions applied to the users in the group.